cs-uob/COMSM0085/docs/materials.md

 The material for these weeks is hosted on [exercises/posix](./exercises/posix).
 This includes both video links and workshop content.

-  * [Activity 1](./exercises/posix/act1/index.html) is for the Tuesday workshop in Week 13 (9-11am, 2 February).
-Ideally you have watched the videos for activity 1 on Monday, but you can catch up later if you like as it is the first week of term.
+  * [Activity 1](./exercises/posix/act1/index.html) is for the Tuesday workshop in Week 13 (2pm-4pm, Monday 1 February).
+Ideally you will have watched the videos for Activity 1 by Monday, but you can catch up later if you like as it is the first week of term.
-  * [Activity 2](./exercises/posix/act2/index.html) is for the Friday workshop in Week 13 (11am-1pm, 5 February).
+  * [Activity 2](./exercises/posix/act2/index.html) is for the Friday workshop in Week 13 (1pm-3pm, Thursday 4 February).
   * [Activity 3](./exercises/posix/act3/index.html) is for the Tuesday workshop in Week 14.
   * [Activity 4](./exercises/posix/act4/index.html) is for the Friday workshop in Week 14.